 Clay v.
 R.J.
 Reynolds, et al., Case No. 2007-CA-003020, Circuit Court of the 1st Judicial Circuit, Escambia County (case filed 12/13/07).
-This is a wrongful death claim which proceeded to jury trial in March 2010.
+This was a wrongful death claim which proceeded to jury trial in March 2010.
 In April 2010, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$3,490,000.
 The jury apportioned fault as follows: plaintiff - 30%, R.J.
 Reynolds - 60% and Liggett - 10% (\$349,000).
 The jury found Liggett liable for \$1,000,000 in punitive damages.
 The judgment was affirmed on appeal by the First District Court of Appeal.
 Defendants' motion for rehearing was denied by the court.
-Defendants filed a motion to recall the mandate.
+Defendants are seeking review by the United States Supreme Court.
 Plaintiff moved for an award of attorneys' fees against Liggett pursuant to the fee shifting provisions of Florida's proposal for settlement statute based on a settlement offer that was not accepted by Liggett.
 The parties reached a confidential settlement agreement regarding the attorneys' fees incurred through trial, which agreement is contingent upon the pending appeal of the compensatory damages award.

 Douglas v.
 R.J.
 Reynolds, et al., Case No. 08-8108, Circuit Court of the 13th Judicial Circuit, Hillsborough County (case filed 11/02/07).
-This is a wrongful death claim which proceeded to jury trial in March 2010.
+This was a wrongful death claim which proceeded to jury trial in March 2010.
 In March 2010, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$5,000,000.
 The jury apportioned fault as follows: plaintiff 50%, Liggett - 27% (\$1,350,000), Philip Morris - 18% and R.J.
 Reynolds - 5%.
 Plaintiff did not seek punitive damages.
 Plaintiff moved for an award of attorneys' fees against Liggett pursuant to the fee shifting provisions of Florida's proposal for settlement statute based on a settlement offer that was not accepted by Liggett.
 The parties reached a confidential settlement agreement regarding the attorneys' fees incurred through trial, which agreement is contingent upon the pending appeal of the compensatory damages award.
 In March 2012, the compensatory award was affirmed on appeal by the Second District Court of Appeal.
 The court, however, certified the question of the constitutionality of the Engle findings as a question of great public importance.
-Defendants filed a Notice to Invoke Discretionary Jurisdiction of the Florida Supreme Court.
 On May 15, 2012, the Florida Supreme Court agreed to review the case.
-Oral argument is scheduled for September 6, 2012.
+Oral argument occurred on September 6, 2012.
+A decision is pending.

 Putney v.
 R.J.
 Reynolds, et al., Case No. 07-36668, Circuit Court of the 17th Judicial Circuit, Broward County (case filed 12/28/07).
-This is a wrongful death claim which proceeded to jury trial in March 2010.
+This was a wrongful death claim which proceeded to jury trial in March 2010.
 In April 2010, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$15,000,000.
 The jury apportioned fault as follows: plaintiff - 35%, Liggett - 20% (\$3,008,138), R.J.
 Reynolds - 30% and Philip Morris - 15%.
 No punitive damages were awarded against Liggett.
 Defendants appealed the judgment to the Fourth District Court of Appeal.
+Oral argument occurred on September 27, 2012.
+A decision is pending.
 Plaintiff moved for an award of attorneys' fees against Liggett pursuant to the fee shifting provisions of Florida's proposal for settlement statute based on a settlement offer that was not accepted by Liggett.
 Entitlement to an attorney fee award has been entered, and the amount of such award will be determined in a separate proceeding.